 In 2005, GLHS changed its name to The Avenue Community Centre for Gender and Sexual Diversity in order to better reflect the wide communities that it served, and in homage to its location in the Avenue Building on 3rd Avenue.
 A relocation in 2008 to 21st St West in Riversdale, offered a much larger space for offices, drop-in, and group meetings, to better serve the growing number of people accessing services, as well as a growing staff.
 Over the next seven years, The Avenue Community Centre worked to support the growing and changing LGBTQ2S+ community through increased education services, the addition of a sexual health clinic, a responsive and expanding list of social support groups, and an increased public presence in the province.

 In April 2015, the board, staff, and volunteers decided to take yet another step toward greater visibility.
 Following focus groups, surveys, and a consensus decision, they changed the name of the centre to OUTSaskatoon.
-Throughout the last 22 years, whether as GLHS, the Avenue Community Centre, or OUTSaskatoon, the Centre has played an important role in LGBTQ2S+ research and advocacy in the province.
-Its employees, volunteers, and board members have worked at grassroots, municipal, provincial, and federal levels in order to reduce the effects of homophobia/transphobia in our communities and as we move forward with seven full time staff, OUTSaskatoon aims toward increasing the acceptance and visibility of Saskatchewan’s LGBTQ2S+ people, as well as to reaching new and varied community partners, businesses, and organizations in the provision of support services, education, events, and programming.
+Throughout the last 26 years, whether as GLHS, the Avenue Community Centre, or OUTSaskatoon, the Centre has played an important role in LGBTQ2S+ research and advocacy in the province.
+Its employees, volunteers, and board members have worked at grassroots, municipal, provincial, and federal levels in order to reduce the effects of homophobia/transphobia in our communities.
+Today, OUTSaskatoon has 10 full time staff, who work tirelessly toward increasing the acceptance and visibility of Saskatchewan’s LGBTQ2S+ people, as well as to reaching new and varied community partners, businesses, and organizations in the provision of support services, education, events, and programming.

 For more information about the history of Gender & Sexual Diversity in Saskatchewan, check out the following resources: